Convicted felon in Ocala sentenced to federal prison after illegal reentry into the U.S.

-OCALA, Fla.
-(WCJB) – A convicted felon living in Ocala has been sentenced to federal prison after illegally reentering the United States.
+A convicted felon living in Ocala has been sentenced to federal prison after illegally reentering the United States.

 A federal judge sentenced Jose DeJesus-Mujica, 41, of Mexico, to 17 months at Coleman Correctional.